fede1024/rust-rdkafka/rdkafka-sys/README.md

 ## Build

+### Known issues

+* When any of librdkafka's optional dependencies are enabled, like libz or OpenSSL, if you have multiple versions of that library installed upon your system, librdkafka's build system may disagree with Cargo about which version of the library to use! **This can result in subtly broken builds,** if librdkafka compiles against the headers for one version but Cargo links against a different version.
+For complete confidence when building release binaries, use an environment like a Docker container or a chroot jail where you can guarantee that only one version of each dependency is present.
+  Unfortunately, the current design of Cargo makes this nearly impossible to fix.

+* librdkafka's default build system, which uses a bespoke tool called mklove, is somewhat unreliable, as it does not support out-of-tree builds.
+This means that if you have multiple projects that depend on the same version of `librdkafka`, they will share a build directory in `~/.cargo/registry`, and builds from one project may corrupt builds from the other. **Using the CMake based build system is strongly encouraged**, if you can take the dependency on CMake.

+### Features

 By default a submodule with the librdkafka sources pinned to a specific commit will be used to compile and statically link the library.